Newsletter Signup

 Dear Troy:

 The casino manager told you the truth.
 These new synthetic materials on the craps tables do last longer and they also have brighter range of many colors.
 The interior decorators also like to use such materials to coordinate their color schemes.
-If the casino is adding a padding he is also telling you the truth -- the layout doesn't nick and tear as much since the dice don't slice them as they would if slate or wood was under it.
+If the casino is adding a padding he is also telling you the truth — the layout doesn't nick and tear as much since the dice don't slice them as they would if slate or wood was under it.

 Now many of these layouts are indeed bouncier than the traditional felt but they can't thwart dice controllers.
 A good dice controller changes his shot somewhat on these layouts and will continue to have the edge over the house.
-We teach these methods in the Golden Touch advanced dice control classes and they will be featured in my new book Cutting Edge Craps: Advanced Strategies for Serious Players! which will be published by Triumph Books, a division of Random House, in the Fall of 2010.
+We teach these methods in the Golden Touch advanced dice control classes and they will be featured in my new book Cutting Edge Craps: Advanced Strategies for Serious Players! which will be published by Triumph Books, a division of Random House, in fall of 2010.

 The house on the other hand does face a problem with these new layouts.
 Many of them are so bouncy that the dice tend to fly off the tables far more often than they used to on the traditional felt.
 This causes the casinos to make less money and also annoys many craps players who say, "This doesn't feel like a real craps game."

-For your letter, I am giving you a free 30-day subscription to my private member's only web site at www.goldentouchcraps.com.
+For your letter, I am giving you a free 30-day subscription to my private member's only website at www.goldentouchcraps.com.
 We have over 5,000 members on this site and I think you will enjoy it.

 All the best in and out of the casinos,